mozilla/treeherder/docs/deployment.rst

 Serving the UI build from the dist directory
 --------------------------------------------
 This step required prior to deployment concatenates and minifies the js and css and moves all required assets to a directory in the project root called ``dist``.
-To do this, if you haven't already done so:
+To do this:

 * Install the Grunt wrapper globally by running as root ``npm install -g grunt-cli``
 * Install local dependencies by running as root ``npm install`` from the project root